 I swear these go with SO many things!
 My family originally began having this as a holiday side dish, but we love them so much AND they are so easy, that we now eat them year round.
 Because it’s a free country and you should be able to have peas with scallions and dill whenever your little heart wants.
 Here are some of our favorite pairings:

-- pasta, any kind but our fave is with this lentil and mushroom bolognese and using it in my creamy mac and peas instead of plain peas.
+- Pasta, any kind but our faves are with this lentil and mushroom bolognese and using it in my creamy mac and peas instead of plain peas.

-- potatoes in any way but especially oven roasted, what doesn’t go good with potatoes?!
+- potatoes in any way but especially oven roasted potatoes, what doesn’t go good with potatoes?!

 - Add the peas and mix well.

 - Add the dill and broth.
 Mix well.
 Taste and add more salt if needed.

 - Cover and bring to a simmer.
 Let it simmer for about ten minutes or until the peas are tender and desired consistency is reached.